pbmoeller/libAwesomeMC/readme.md

   - Evaluate Header initialization instead of Initialization in constructors
   - (Evaluate Custom data types, eg. `NbtShort` for `char` etc.)
   - Check if StringTag is Unicode or ASCII (general implementation)
-  - Check all pointers in NBT tags
   - set passed pointers to `nullptr` after transfering ownership?
 Does this increase safety?
   - ByteStream should use templated stream operators instead of multiple overrides.
 - Format & Documentation
   - Check all Comments for style, typos, case, etc.